portsicle/portsicle-server/README.md

 ## Portsicle Server

-- Portsicle is a free and open-source Ngrok alternative to expose local servers online.
+- Portsicle is a free and open-source platform to expose local servers online.

 - [Portsicle client](https://github.com/portsicle/portsicle-client) allows you to use the Portsicle Server via CLI.